 - Sea levels rising are inevitable, but we can possibly slow the rise.

-- Slowing global warming will have a big impact on land and in the sea.
+- Slowing global warming will have a big impact on land and on the sea.

 - We have the power to do something about climate change.

-The good news is that cutting emissions will absolutely have BIG impact.
+The good news is that cutting emissions will absolutely have a BIG impact.
 We need governments to work together and create rapid changes in our output.
-We must cut global emissions 50% by 2030 to lessen the most harsh impact.
+We must cut global emissions by 50% by 2030 to lessen the harshest impact.
 It’s not something we can do as individuals.
 We must move mountains politically.